 I vaguely remember the days when there was no social media.
 It seems like it was back when dinosaurs roamed the earth.
 Truthfully, there was once a time when we weren’t all glued to our cell phones, tablets, iPhones, or computers.
-Is social media a friend or a foe?
+With the rise of social media usage, the questions remains: Is social media a friend or a foe?

 the power of connection with social media

 In some ways, social media is great.
 It is a means of reconnecting with people with whom you’ve lost touch.
 It is also a way of connecting with someone you wouldn’t be able to meet otherwise.

 I have been able to speak with relatives I didn’t even know existed through Facebook.
 I’ve been able to see family pictures of people I knew 30+ years ago.
 No matter where you live, or how many times you’ve moved, social media allows you to remain in the lives of people.
 This is more crucial than ever due to the inability to connect in person because of the pandemic.

 Social media also offers opportunities to network and market yourself.
 LinkedIn and Twitter are great forums for connecting with people and expanding career horizons.
 Social media is instrumental for every blogger.
 However, with every click on the internet, there is a downside.

 What was meant as a forum to reach out to the ones we love, now has become a means of comparison.
 It is easy to fall into the trap of thinking that others have their lives together because of what we see on people’s accounts.
 What do we do when social media is both a friend and a foe?